Keep Warm Fishing In The Winter

 How to Keep Hands Warm When Fishing In Winter

-Your hands are one of the hardest parts of your body to keep warm when fishing in the winter because you’re always holding onto a cold rod and reel, and thick gloves are tough to fish with.
+Your hands are one of the hardest parts of your body to keep warm when winter fishing because you’re always holding onto a cold rod and reel, and thick gloves are tough to fish with.

 Sometimes, if you’re lucky, you’re also putting your hands into ice-cold water to pick up your fish but this is how I do it.